yangfangs/physpetools/README.rst

     Annotating ranges by kingdom, phylum, class or order.
 The default is phylum.

 -a
-    Colored ranges by user assign, user can choice from kingdom phylum class and order.
+    Colored ranges by users assign, users can choice from kingdom phylum class and order.

 -l
     Change labels from abbreviation names to full names.